aya49/202105_sfu_cmpt_127/labs/02/README.md

 ```
 2. `#include` a copy of the the contents of the source file into your program `p1.c`.
 The contents of these source files are linked to your program at the last step of compilation.
     - `<>`: specifying the name of the header file `<like this>` forces the compiler to look for the file in the directories where your compiler was installed; the impelmentations of the functions in these files are implementations of these functions were pre-compiled for you into code to save your time.
-        - These functions were pre-compiled for you into code _libraries_ and shipped with your compiler to save you time.
-The required libraries are _linked_ into your program at the last step of compilation.
+        - These functions were pre-compiled for you into code **libraries** and shipped with your compiler to save you time.
+The required libraries are **linked** into your program at the last step of compilation.
         - The library `<stdio.h>` containing `printf()` is used so often it is linked by default (so you actually didn't need to add the line `#include <stdio.h>`).
-    - "": specifying the name of the header file `"like this"` copies the contents of a file you wrote.
+    - `""`: specifying the name of the header file `"like this"` copies the contents of a file you wrote.
 This quoted version understands paths relative to the current directory, and absolute paths (paths starting from root):

 Examples of `#include` statements: